 - Determining the size of a target at a known distance

 - Applying the correct amount of compensation for bullet drop at distance

 - Adjusting the impact of a bullet due to wind

 Those last two points aren’t actually measuring anything.
-You could turn those angular adjustments into a linear value, like saying the bullet will drop 14 inches at 400 yards, but it’s ultimately not all that useful in actual marksmanship.
+You could turn those angular adjustments into a linear value, like saying the bullet will drop 14 inches at 400 yards, but it’s ultimately not all that useful.

 It All Comes Back to the Circle

 You probably also remember using protractors in school.
-These devices helped you measure the angles of two joining lines in degrees.
+These devices helped you measure the angle produced by two adjoining lines.

-In the above animation, the angle is 115 degrees.
+In this animation, the angle is 115 degrees.
 We can use all manner of calculations to figure out the distance between the ends of each green line.
-But the real trick is being able to change the length of those lines and quickly recalculate the third leg of the triangle.
+The useful trick is knowing what happens to that distance as the length of the green lines, the distances, changes.

 Everything relies on the geometry of arcs, which is a key element of shooting.
 Now, let’s take a deeper look at the math involved.